 Standard-based data strategy

-‘To succeed in this area, look onwards and upwards, take responsibility for the company’s best interest and look beyond your own national borders when the strategy is to be discussed.
+‘To succeed in this area, look onwards and upwards, take responsibility for the company’s best interest and look beyond your own national borders when strategy is to be discussed.
 Make sure you also know what industry associations have achieved in this area.
-They have a special responsibility to represent your business in front of standardisation bodies in order to ensure fair competition and an open market’ – advises Fredenlund.
+They have a special responsibility to represent your business in front of standardization bodies in order to ensure fair competition and an open market’ – advises Fredenlund.

-‘Cobuilder has done pioneering work in this field and created Data Templates based on the upcoming CEN standards.
+‘Cobuilder has done pioneering work in this field and created Product Data Templates based on the upcoming CEN standards.
 Today there are parallel races across Europe where actors define their own ‘standards’ and we see the same happening here in Norway.
-We should all work together with national standardisation bodies CEN, ISO and international ones such as buildingSMART International and its national chapters, in order to move the industry forward.
+We should all work together with national standardisation bodies and international ones such as buildingSMART International and its national chapters, CEN, ISO in order to move the industry forward.
 This is probably the most important collaboration in the history of digitally-enabled construction and it is happening now.’ – explains Lars.

 Furthermore, in Europe, builders and contractors are starting to agree on the use of IFC as a common data format and a number of software actors are developing the right IT tools for the job.
 The IFC and GS1 standards will be the data format at the forefront of all digital/data strategies in the construction sector.
 Manufacturers must understand how their products can be linked to their systems that in turn can be linked to information models (BIM).
 Machine-readable data is one of the main points, so that all actors can search for the right products or get the information they want.